opensearch-project/project-website/_posts/2022-03-16-launch-announcement-1-3-0.markdown

 * **Machine Learning (ML) Commons:** A new solution that makes it easy to develop new machine learning features.
 It allows engineers to leverage existing open source machine learning algorithms and reduce the efforts to build them from scratch.
 It also removes the necessity from engineers to manage the machine learning tasks which will help to speed the feature developing process.
 * **K-Means and Random Cut Forest Algorithm Support**:
-    * Kmeans, an oft-used "clustering" algorithm, is now supported in OpenSearch.
+    * K-means, an oft-used "clustering" algorithm, is now supported in OpenSearch.
     * Random Cut Forest (RCF), an unsupervised algorithm for detecting anomalous data points within a data set, is now supported in OpenSearch..
 * Both are available in ML Commons and can be accessed via the PPL user interface.